mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-music-of-the-heart.md

 It didn't help that dictator Franco was a real fan, due to the notion that the Visigoths were supposedly very anti-semitic.

-As with the rest of this book, Hen ventured to at least soften such ideas to more likely reality - he does so, by examining Sisebut.
+As with the rest of this book, Hen ventures to at least soften such ideas to a more likely reality - he does so, by examining Sisebut.

 Sisebut had ascended the Visigothic throne in 612 and promptly expunged, defeated and captured various enemies and territories.

-Despite his military prowess, he was torn however.
+Despite his military prowess, he was torn.
 Sisebut was a devout Catholic and struggled to justify his duty as a ruler - especially his duties to conquer - with his Christian conscience.

 He somewhat solved this problem by being especially harsh to Arian Christians and Jews.

+**Question 8** = *Was Sisebut's piety responsible for his animosity towards Arianism and Judaism, or was it a need to be the "right" kind of Christian ruler?*

-While he was cruel to those whho opposed his religious views, he was not foolish.
+While he was cruel to those who opposed his religious views, he was not foolish.

-Hen gives us examples of his intelligence by pointing out that he wrote his own letters, dispersed by biblical quotations and  quotes from Christian poets.
-Besides his letters, he wrote a hagiography on Desidorius (a Frankish Saint) and a treatise of a poem on lunar eclipses inspired by Lucretius.
+Hen gives us examples of his intelligence by pointing out that he wrote his own letters, dispersed by biblical quotations and  quotes from Christian poets and a hagiography on Desidorius (a Frankish Saint), plus a treatise of a poem on lunar eclipses inspired by Lucretius.

- ***{I happen to be a big Lucretius fan, so had [over here](https://www.kittythinks.com/lucretius-the-nature-of-the-universe-book-i/) if you want to know more}***
+ ***{I happen to be a big Lucretius fan, so head [over here](https://www.kittythinks.com/lucretius-the-nature-of-the-universe-book-i/) if you want to know more}***

 Sisebut was also fond of a man named Isidore of Seville, who started what is now known as the Isidorian Renaissance.